lliehu/reactive-l10n-test-react-mobx/README.md

 ### Prioritized

-1. Improve automatic language selection based on user agent.
-    * Listen for changes to user agent language.
-    * Allow to switch back to auto after manually selecting a language.
-2. Clean up App.js.
+1. Clean up App.js.
 Perhaps divide it to multiple components?
-3. Message log
+2. Message log
-4. All the other functionality present in the Vue.js version.
+3. All the other functionality present in the Vue.js version.

 ### Unsorted